Our top tips and handy resources for getting on top of everything

 #1 – Do a little bit each day

-Someone once said ‘it’s easier to keep up than to catch up’.
+Someone once said ‘it’s easier to keep up than to catch up.
 We aren’t sure who said this originally, so let’s just say it was someone really wise…

 ‘I’ll get to it tomorrow’ are famous last words when it comes to staying organised.
-Procrastination is the enemy of organisation, but the good news is there is a really simple way of overcoming this.
+Procrastination is the enemy of an organisation, but the good news is there is a really simple way of overcoming this.

 Do a little bit each day.

 Don’t think of the big tasks as something to tackle in one sitting.
 Thinking this way will just leave you overwhelmed and uninspired.
 Break the big, daunting tasks down into smaller steps, then do one step each day.
 Seriously, just one.
-Tick that off and then walk away.
+Tick that off and then walks away.

 #2 – Tidy your workspace